 Disclosure: Smith + Crown was a compensated advisor to this project.

 The proliferation of cryptoasset exchanges has forced funds and traders to manage a portfolio across multiple exchanges.
 This impedes a funds’ ability to manage trade execution and compliance, as exchanges’ have varying degrees of security, operational reliability, UX quality, liquidity, KYC/AML requirements— as well as fees and policies.
-Caspian is a cryptotrading platform working to solve this challenge.
+Caspian is a cryptotrading platform that emerged in 2018 to address this challenge.
 The company believes that the crypto industry needs improved tools and functionality to reach its full potential and to onboard professional investors and funds that demand improved execution, position management and compliance.

-Caspian is a joint venture between blockchain investment firm Kenetic Trading Systems Limited and asset management technology provider Tora Trading Services Limited.
+Caspian arose as a joint venture between blockchain investment firm Kenetic Trading Systems Limited and asset management technology provider Tora Trading Services Limited.
 Tora has existing relationships with 150 equities and derivatives exchanges and their existing OEMS averages monthly notional equity volume of approximately USD $100 billion.
-Caspian’s leadership have held senior roles at top investment firms and technology companies: CEO & Cofounder Robert Dykes spent the past 14 years as the CEO of Tora, with a background in enterprise software.
+Caspian’s founding leadership boasted numerous senior roles at top investment firms and technology companies: CEO & Cofounder Robert Dykes spent the past 14 years as the CEO of Tora, with a background in enterprise software.

 Caspian provides a turnkey platform for the trade and management of cryptoassets, which includes:

 - Portfolio Management System (PMS)

 The platform connects to multiple established cryptoasset exchanges and offers a single OEMS trading interface for users.
 Caspian inherits and builds upon Tora’s Smart Order Router technology, designed to allow investors to maximize favorable outcomes by algorithmically executing trades across Caspian’s multiple exchanges.